 International Business - Bachelor's Programme

-Lund University School of Economics and Management offers a three year (180 ECTS credits) BSc in International Business.
+Lund University School of Economics and Management offers a three year Bachelor's in International Business.
 The programme is taught in English and aimed at recent high school graduates with a strong academic background, international career ambitions, and the drive to gain knowledge and skills in the international business field.

 The BSc in International Business offers: